gambitproject/jsgte/fileformats/strategic.md

 in red (for "row player").
 The name of player 2, her strategies, and payoffs, are shown in blue.
-(For two players we use the two genders, for example "he" and "she".)
+(For two players we often use the two genders "he" and "she".)

 This is the standard display of a two-player game.